-Make your data analytics 10x - 1000x faster.
+Make your data analytics up to 1000x faster.
 Use your favorite tools.
 Without cubes, ETL, aggregation tables, BI extracts, or changing your SQL.

-All Your Systems Are Different, But They Have One Thing In Common: They’re Too Slow.
+All Your Data Lakes Have One Thing In Common: They’re Too Slow.

 Your analysts and data scientists are hungry for data.
 They expect instantaneous access, and an interactive experience.
 They work at the speed of thought.
 Are they getting data at the speed they need, or are they wasting precious time, waiting because your data is too slow?